eaasglobal/docs/faq.md

 === Why has the EU introduced CO2 restrictions, and who do they apply to Recognizing the urgency of climate change, the European Union has taken bold steps to address CO2 emissions.
 Their primary motivation is to mitigate climate change by implementing strict regulations.
 These regulations include emissions caps and trading schemes to reduce CO2 emissions from industries and power plants.
 Additionally, the EU has set ambitious targets for transitioning to renewable energy sources and improving energy efficiency.
 The main goal set by the EU  is to limit global warming to less than 2 degrees Celsius above pre-industrial levels set in international agreements such as the Paris Agreement.
 Each company included in this system must have an allocation for each tonne of CO2 it emits.
 Moreover, they can be freely traded.
 Thanks to this, program participants can buy additional allowances or sell surplus allowances if their emissions have decreased.
-=== Why is CO2 offsetting important according to eaas.global?
+=== Why is CO2 offsetting important according to EAAS.GLOBAL?
-At eaas.global - the company whose main goal is to pursue sustainable development we believe that projects related to reducing CO2 emissions, projects related to carbon capture, and carbon utilization are indispensable elements of the pursuit of sustainable development.
+At EAAS.GLOBAL - the company whose main goal is to pursue sustainable development we believe that projects related to reducing CO2 emissions, projects related to carbon capture, and carbon utilization are indispensable elements of the pursuit of sustainable development.
 Our app will provide its users - be it private or corporate - a means of decreasing their carbon footprint.
 ===
 ## DePIN
 === What is DePIN?
 DePIN (Decentralized Physical Interface Network) is a conceptual framework for interactions between physical devices and digital platforms through decentralized technologies.
-=== What is DePIN within the eaas.global ecosystem?
+=== What is DePIN within the EAAS.GLOBAL ecosystem?
 DePIN are advanced devices specifically designed to measure the output from renewable energy sources like solar panels and wind turbines.
-They seamlessly integrate with the eaas_app, ensuring that data regarding energy consumption, production, and CO2 reduction is accurately captured and securely transmitted to the eaas.global platform for analysis, scoring, and rewarding.
+They seamlessly integrate with the EAAS App, ensuring that data regarding energy consumption, production, and CO2 reduction is accurately captured and securely transmitted to the EAAS.GLOBAL platform for analysis, scoring, and rewarding.
 === How does DePIN benefit users?
 DePIN connects directly to renewable energy installations, continuously monitoring their output and efficiency.
-The gathered data is then transmitted to the eaas.global platform, which calculates the amount of CO2 reduced by the user’s renewable energy production.
+The gathered data is then transmitted to the EAAS.GLOBAL platform, which calculates the amount of CO2 reduced by the user’s renewable energy production.

 DePIN provides real-time data that comes directly from the device and is impossible to manipulate.
 This approach makes DePIN data more valuable for accurate CO2 offset calculations, and DePIN users get more rewards being Tier 1 users (see Scoring).
 It not only incentivizes further adoption of renewable energy but also provides users with an easy way to capture and quantify the impact of their sustainability efforts without manual actions
 === Are DePIN suitable for all renewable energy producers and consumers?
 Yes, DePIN devices are designed to be universally compatible with a wide array of renewable energy systems, from residential solar panel setups to commercial wind turbines.
-This ensures that regardless of the scale or type of renewable energy source, users can benefit from precise data collection and rewards. eaas.global inclusive approach aims to encourage a diverse group of individuals and businesses to go renewable energy, driving the positive environmental impact.
+This ensures that regardless of the scale or type of renewable energy source, users can benefit from precise data collection and rewards.
+EAAS.GLOBAL inclusive approach aims to encourage a diverse group of individuals and businesses to go renewable energy, driving the positive environmental impact.

 Through the deployment of DePIN devices, we are paving the way for a future where renewable energy is not only encouraged but also rewarded, making a sustainable lifestyle accessible and attractive to a broader audience.
 ===
 ## $EAAS Token
 === What is the purpose of $EAAS token?
 The $EAAS Token serves multiple functions: rewarding users and verifying their actions.
-When users engage in activities that contribute to a greener planet, such as reducing energy consumption or using renewable resources, these actions are securely logged and evaluated by the eaas.global scoring system.
+When users engage in activities that contribute to a greener planet, such as reducing energy consumption or using renewable resources, these actions are securely logged and evaluated by the EAAS.GLOBAL scoring system.
 The authenticity of each action and its CO2 offset is confirmed within a legal framework, ensuring adherence to the latest environmental standards and regulations.
 This process rewards users with $EAAS tokens and also verifies their contributions to fighting climate change.
 === How does the $EAAS token work?
 The $EAAS token is a Real-World Asset (RWA),and it encapsulates verified eco-friendly activities and their respective CO2 offsets within a legal framework.
 However, it’s important to note that while $EAAS tokens represent the impact of such actions, they are not direct equivalents of CO2 credits, because they’re designed to operate within a broader framework of incentives and legal compliance.